Special Collections Duplication Guidelines and Fees

-- Large orders for scanned images will be completed within five business days of receipt of the request.
+- Large orders for scanned images will be completed within five business days of receipt of fee payment.

 Permission to Use Special Collections Materials

 - Under no circumstances do Special Collections materials circulate.

 - Permission for the reproduction of materials owned by Special Collections is for one time use only and is governed by the Permission Contract, which must be signed in advance of publication or exhibition of Special Collections materials.
 This contract will be prepared by the Special Collections librarian or Special Collections staff.

 - Special Collections materials used for publication or exhibition must credit Special Collections as follows:

 Courtesy Special Collections, Benjamin F. Feinberg Library, SUNY College at Plattsburgh.

 - A complimentary copy of all publications using reproductions of Special Collections materials must be provided for inclusion in our collections.

 - Obtaining copyright permission to use materials that are owned by Special Collections, but for which we do not own the copyright, is the responsibility of the researcher.

 - Failure to comply with any of these guidelines will result in suspension of duplication privileges.